How to stop your bunny chewing and damaging your couch

 Inside this article

-It can be very hard to stop your bunny chewing and trying to burrow into your couch, as soon as you leave the room they seem to make it a mission to find out why you like spending so much time there.
-Unfortunately this can include nibbling the soft edges off or jumping up on top and try burrowing into the cushions.
-Don't worry you are not the first person to have this problem and there are lots of quite simple bunny proofing things you can do to stop it.
+It can be very hard to stop your bunny chewing and trying to burrow into your couch.
+As soon as you leave the room they seem to make it a mission to find out why you like spending so much time there.
+Unfortunately, this can include nibbling the soft edges off or jumping up on top and trying to burrowing into the cushions.
+Don't worry you are not the first person to have this problem and there are lots of quite simple bunny proofing things you can do to help stop the damage.

 Some simple bunny proofing to keep your couch looking neat

 Over time the materials on your couch can start to look tatty due to the extra wear and tier where your bunny sits.
 The materials can be nibbled or scratched, and the surfaces can be soiled by the odd accident or dirty paws.